spacenectar/builda/readme.md

 - The `--prepopulate` flag has replaced the `--blank` flag, which means blank files are now the default.
 If you want to keep the old behaviour, add `--prepopulate` or `-p` to the command line or add `prepopulate: true` to the config file.
 - Support for Stylus has now been deprecated and will be removed in a future version.
 Scaffold files will no longer receive updates.
 - Support for LESS has now been deprecated and will be removed in a future version.
 Scaffold files will no longer receive updates.

+## 🚨 BREAKING CHANGES from v3.x.x 🚨

+- Components can no longer be generated via the questionnaire, the questionnaire now only exists to generate the config file.
+- Stylus and LESS support has been removed.
+Do not upgrade to this version if you are using these pre-processors.